DamsaraWishwajith/Employee_Attendance_Daily_Tasks_App/README.md

-# TrackTango - Employee Attendance & Tasks App
+# Attendify  - Employee Attendance & Tasks App

-TrackTango is a Flutter-based application designed to manage employee attendance and tasks efficiently.
+Attendify  is a Flutter-based application designed to manage employee attendance and tasks efficiently.
 This repository contains the source code for a cross-platform app that runs on both web and Android platforms.

 ## How to Run